To learn how to make the V sound you must know what each articulator (lips, tongue, teeth, breath, and voice) does.

 Speech therapists use a variety of cues during therapy including tactile (touch), verbal (words), and visual (visual models/mirrors) to elicit a correct sound production.
 Below are the most useful cues for V.

-Now that your know how to say V and what cues are helpful, head over to Teach V & Syllable Level Practice to start teaching and practicing with your child.
+Now that your know how to say V and what cues are helpful, head over to Teach V to start practicing with your child.